apache/nuttx/INVIOLABLES.md

 ## NuttX Branding

-  - The official name of authentic Nuttx will always be "NuttX".
+  - The official name of authentic NuttX will always be "NuttX".
   - This name is trademarked and may not be used by other OSs or forks of NuttX.